Sinchana619-k/Sinchana/Exp_3.md

 By utilizing LTspice, we ensured accurate modeling of circuit behavior, and the final design, along with the simulation data, is documented.

+# objective
-Question : Design Differential amplifier for the following specifications vdd=2.5v ,P<=3mW,vicm=1.3v ,vocm=1.4v, vp=0.5v.
+Design Differential amplifier for the following specifications vdd=2.5v ,P<=3mW,vicm=1.3v ,vocm=1.4v, vp=0.5v.
 Perform Dc analysis, transient analysis, frequency response and extract the required parameters.

 ![1000089963](https://github.com/user-attachments/assets/2920a8b3-e58f-4ae3-bc56-65e65855456c)